ankitsrivastava/camundaapp/README.md

         .variables(variables)
         .send().join();
 ```
-# Implements a Job worker
+# Implement a Job worker

 A job worker is a service capable of performing a particular task in a process.
 Each time such a task needs to be performed, this is represented by a job.